Michael Boateng: Club career

+Early career

 Born in Peckham, London, Boateng was a youth player at Woking, this was the period of time he had a growth spurt, where he featured heavily and appeared for their reserves.
 In July 2010, he signed for Carshalton Athletic, where he was their starting right back and put in performances which built up some interest.

+Bristol Rovers

 During the start of preseason for the 2011–12 season he was invited on a two-week trial with Bristol Rovers, where he featured in several friendlies.
 In July 2011 he signed for Bristol Rovers on a one-year contract with a further year option.

 In an interview in the Bristol Evening Post, Boateng expressed his delight in joining the team: "To have a chance in the professional game is all I've ever wanted.
 My family are delighted for me.
 I'm sad to be moving away from them in London, but I am really happy to be starting what is a new chapter in my life."

 He made his debut for Bristol Rovers on 6 September 2011, when he came on as a 76th-minute substitute for Danny Woodards in a Football League Trophy match against Wycombe Wanderers.

 Soon after, Boateng went on a two-month loan to Tonbridge Angels, and then to Sutton United in December.

+Non-league

 Following his release from Bristol Rovers, he had trials at Oxford United, Bradford City and Mansfield Town.

-In October 2012, he signed for Bromley.
+In October 2012, Boateng signed for Bromley.
 He made his debut on 14 October 2012, in Bromley's non-league day match against local rivals Welling United.

 He left Bromley in November 2012 and returned to Sutton United.
+In March 2013 Boateng joined Newport County, he was released in May 2013 following their promotion to League Two.

+Match fixing charges

-In March 2013 Boateng joined Newport County, he was released in May 2013.
-He joined Whitehawk, but on 5 December 2013, he was charged with conspiracy to defraud as part of an investigation into match-fixing.
+After his departure from Newport, Boateng joined Whitehawk but on 5 December 2013, he was charged with conspiracy to defraud as part of an investigation into match-fixing.
 He was sacked by Whitehawk the following day.

+In January 2015, Boateng was given a lifetime ban from football for admitting the charges of conspiracy to commit bribery.